arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ---
-title: 'Arduino MachineControl Library Guide'
+title: 'Arduino PortentaMachineControl Library Guide'
 difficulty: beginner
 compatible-products: [portenta-machine-control]
 description: 'Learn about the new release of the Arduino_MachineControl library, which enables efficient management of the features of the Arduino® Portenta Machine Control.'